-National Women's Soccer League players pause mid-match, stand in solidarity in first match back following postponement
+National Women's Soccer League players pause mid-match in act of solidarity following allegations of sexual misconduct

-Players from the National Women's Soccer League stopped play during the sixth minute in the first matches scheduled Wednesday night and joined together at center circle in solidarity for a minute.
+(CNN)As the National Women's Soccer League returned to the pitch on Wednesday night for the first time since allegations of sexual misconduct rattled the league, sparked major resignations and led to the cancellation of last weekend's matches, players stopped during the sixth minute and joined together at the center circle in solidarity.

+During the first two of three matches scheduled Wednesday, players on NJ/NY Gotham FC and the Washington Spirit gathered with their arms interlocked for a minute before play resumed, as did players during the match between North Carolina Courage and Racing Louisville FC.

+Fans at both matches gave a standing ovation and cheered as the players joined together.

 The protest will occur during all three matches, the National Women's Soccer League Players Association announced Wednesday.

-During the first scheduled match, players on NJ/NY Gotham FC and the Washington Spirit stopped play in the sixth minute and gathered at the center circle in solidarity with their arms interlocked for a minute before play resumed.
-Fans in attendance at Subaru Park in Philadelphia gave a standing ovation and cheered as the players joined together.

-During the match between North Carolina Courage and Racing Louisville FC, players got a standing ovation from the crowd at WakeMed Soccer Park in Cary, North Carolina, as they gathered together in the center circle in the sixth minute of the match.

-The third match Wednesday will feature the Portland Thorns FC and Houston Dash in Portland, Oregon.
+The third match of the evening features the Portland Thorns FC and Houston Dash in Portland, Oregon.

 The controversy stems from an investigative report by The Athletic last week in which players on the record alleged that North Carolina Courage head coach Paul Riley used his influence and power to sexually harass players and, in one incident, coerce a player into having sex with him.